hvu-dev/cfox/README.md

 - It's very important to free any object that is dynamically allocated, for example when we create strings, and concat tthose strings.
 ### Pratt Parsing
 ### Tagged Union
+### Hash Table
+- In this implementation (craftinginterpreters approach), we are going to use [FNV-1a](https://en.wikipedia.org/wiki/Fowler%E2%80%93Noll%E2%80%93Vo_hash_function#FNV-1_hash) function to hash input key.
+- Open Address and Linear Probing was also chosen which is generally O(n) runtime to search a key in the worst case if there are many key fall into the same bucket and O(1) in the best case if a key is found at the calculated index.
+- When delete an element in a hash table, we choose to treat the "deleted entry" as a full bucket and set it to a special value (which was called "tombstone" by the author).
+During iteration through all entries of the hash table, we will can either skip it or reuse it in the case of retreive and set, respectively.